Shopping cart safety: It’s time to talk about it

 Injuries from shopping cart falls are predictable and preventable.

-Dream on, ladies, because it doesn’t often happen so we have to be prepared to keep our little shopping buddies safe.
+Dream on, because it doesn’t often happen so we have to be prepared to keep our little shopping buddies safe.

-We all know how busy this season can be as we prepare to decorate, shop and travel.
+We all know how busy this season can be as we decorate, shop and travel.
 We clutch several lists in our hands as well as think about another half dozen lists floating through our tired brains.
 In the midst of these chaotic preparations parents must not succumb to the distractions that can lead to injury.

 Just like we talk about pedestrian safety and driving safety, we have to talk about another kind of safety that we don’t usually discuss: shopping cart safety.
 From 2008 to 2012, there were an estimated 107,300 emergency department-treated injuries associated with shopping carts to children younger than the age of 5, as reported by the National Electronic Injury Surveillance System.

 It can be difficult to watch our children as we become distracted with our shopping decisions, but there are far too many serious injuries every year related to falls from shopping carts and these are predictable and preventable.
 Most are falls from the cart or when the cart tips over.
 Many of these can be avoided by addressing some common practices that lead to injuries.

 Follow these tips for keeping babies and small children safe while wheeling around in a cart: